Pseudorhizostomites

-Pseudorhizostomites howchini is an enigmatic member of the Ediacaran Biota which was originally thought to have been a jellyfish of some kind (Sepkoski, 2002).
+Pseudorhizostomites howchini is an enigmatic member of the Ediacaran Biota which was in the past thought to have been a jellyfish of some kind (Sepkoski, 2002).
 P. howchini is now thought to either have been a pseudofossil, a gas escape structure or perhaps the result of a rangeomorph holdfast being pulled by currents or, if any of these possibilities are not true, some other force from the sediments which enclosed the fossil.

 Distribution and discovery

 Reginald Sprigg found the Holotype of P. howchini within the Flinders Ranges of South Australia.
 Fossils of Pseudorhizostomites also occur within the White Sea region of Russia on Zimnii Bereg, the Dniester River Basin of Podolia, Ukraine and Gornaya Baskkiria of the Ryauzyak Basin.
 These fossils are commonly found at all locations.

 Classification and interpretations

 Artists interpretation of Wigwamiella enigmatica, thought to be a synonym to Peudorhizostomites.